api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 **Benefits:**

-- Generate shares (tokens) in the DAO through revenue sharing from service coverage fees.
 - Generates inflationary rewards by decreasing the circulating supply of API3 tokens through revenue burn from service coverage fees.
 - Improved token inflation protection compared to unstaked tokens.